 Ukrainian elder statesman: How Russian hybrid war is changing the world order (Foreign Policy, Thomas E. Ricks.
 March 21, 2017)

-Hybrid warfare often relies on economic actions as well — in the case of Ukraine, for just one example, Horbulin cites the Russian gas cutoffs to Ukraine beginning in January 2006.
-Eventually, it may extend onward, as in Ukraine’s case, into later moves that also compromise a nation’s territorial integrity (i.e. military actions by a combination of externally-influenced paramilitary groups and invading foreign military forces, disguised or not).
+Down the road, hybrid warfare often relies on economic actions as well — in the case of Ukraine, for just one example, Horbulin cites the Russian gas cutoffs to Ukraine beginning in January 2006.
+Eventually, it may extend onward, as in Ukraine’s case, into moves aimed at compromising a nation’s territorial integrity (i.e. military actions by a combination of externally-influenced protest & paramilitary groups and invading foreign military forces, disguised or not).

 The following excerpt illustrates some of Horbulin’s thinking on how to inoculate citizens against the manipulations of opinion and belief that are becoming more and more prevalent in the media sphere:

 VOLODYMYR HORBULIN: One of the main characteristic features of modern hybrid war is its destructive impact in the field of information.
 Access to information is almost unlimited now.
 But one must know how to use this information.
 That is why we should describe education not only as knowledge, but more in terms of understanding, the ability to develop critical thinking in citizens; education should be measured by in one’s critical approach to information flow, the ability to analyze and draw conclusions, an ability to form accurate opinions based on reality.
 In this case, an educated person won’t become a victim of information and psychological manipulation, especially via social networks.

 Education must involve the formulation of critical opinion, critical perception, not simply provide knowledge.
 Knowledge becomes out of date faster than it appears.
 Therefore, in the first place education has to develop the skills to acquire and synthesize knowledge.
 It is good that there are plenty of such opportunities today.